Marco4413/ProcessorEmulator/DOCUMENTATION.md

 #DW %{ 2 pow ( @MY_CVAR - @MY_OTHER_CVAR ) / 10 }
 ```

-Constants can be used as variables in Math Expressions.
+Compiler Variables can be used in Math Expressions.

+Math Expressions can be used in all places where numbers can.
-Math Expressions are static, so Compiler Variables used in Math Expressions will use the last value assigned to them
+Math Expressions are the only "Dynamic" value that can be assigned to Compiler Variables.
-before being used in the Expression ( This was also done to prevent circular references ) and they can be used in all
-places where numbers can.

 In Math Expressions there are Operators which are separated into two categories:
  1. Mono-Operators (e.g. `abs x`):